-Myalgia, or muscle pain, is a symptom of many diseases and disorders and is a common complaint among adults presenting for medical care.
+Muscle aches can be caused by diseases and disorders.
+It is a common complaint among adults presenting for medical care.

-Nearly everyone, at some point of time will experience muscle soreness at some point in their life.
-Unusually exertion, trauma, and viral infections are among the most common causes.
+Nearly everyone, at some point in time, will experience muscle soreness at some point in their life.
+Unusual exertion, trauma, and viral infections are among the most common causes.

-It is important to differentiate myalgia from myopathy (muscle disease) and myositis (muscle inflammation) though both cause myalgia as symptom.
+It is important to differentiate myalgia from myopathy (muscle disease) and myositis (muscle inflammation) though both cause muscle pain as a symptom.

-Severe or strenuous pulling activity of the ligaments can also result to pain in the muscles.
+Severe or strenuous pulling activity of the ligaments can also result in pain in the muscles.

 Rhabdomyolysis is a syndrome caused by injury to skeletal muscle and involves leakage of large quantities of potentially toxic intracellular contents into plasma.
 It could be caused by